eisleyadore/swc_website-1/README.md

-# swc_website
+# Website for SWC

-testing website for SWC workshop at CSUC in August
+This website was created on August 15, 2018 using RMarkdown.